The-OpenROAD-Project/micro2022tutorial/content/0-prep.md

 to reset your flow build.

 ### Method 3: Install from Source

+{% include alert.html text="Installing from source can take up to an hour." align="center" color="warning" %}

 This method will build OpenROAD-flow-scripts components (OpenROAD and Yosys) from source.
 Package managers are used to install (most) dependencies.